Health

 Chlamydia

 Chlamydia is one of the most common STIs in the UK.
 Most people who have chlamydia don’t notice any symptoms and won’t know they have the infection.
 Otherwise, symptoms may include pain when you urinate, unusual discharge and, in women, bleeding between periods or after sex.
 Diagnosing chlamydia is easily done with a urine test or a swab of the affected area.
-Keep an eye out for B-Clear who carry out regular screenings here at Keele.
-You can also collect a postal screening test from ASK.
 Chlamydia is easily treated with antibiotics, but can lead to serious long-term health problems if it's left untreated.

 Genital warts